Stragier, Frank

 John Nelson “Doc” Carver was a charter member of the Juneau Men’s Igloo.

-John Carver was born near Janesville, Wisconsin in 1848.
-At the age of 16 he enlisted as a private in Company L of the Third Regiment of Wisconsin Cavalry.
-He mustered out after active service on the battlefronts on October 23, 1865.
+Carver was born near Janesville, Wisconsin, in 1848.
+At the age of sixteen, he enlisted as a private in Company L of the Third Regiment of Wisconsin Cavalry during the Civil War.
+He served on the battlefront and mustered out of service on October 23, 1865.

-Carver came to Juneau around the turn of the century and spent several years prospecting.
-He was employed by the George Simpkins printing shop for a time and was also engaged as a teamster for Juneau transfer companies.
+Carver came to Juneau around the turn of the twentieth century and spent several years prospecting.
+For a time, he was employed in the printing shop of George Simpkins and also worked as a teamster for Juneau transfer companies.

-As Juneau’s only Civil War veteran, “Doc” always was given a place of honor in the Memorial Day processions.
-The nickname “Doc” was given to him many years ago, after Dr. Carver, the famous buffalo hunter.
+As Juneau’s only Civil War veteran, “Doc” was always given a place of honor in the Memorial Day processions.
+The nickname “Doc” had been given to him many years earlier after Dr. Carver, the famous buffalo hunter.

 Daily Alaska Empire, February 3, 1936